kalekdev/uni/semester-1/lineare-algebra/notes.typ

   bold(P A = L U)
 $

 This can be used to decouple the factorization phase from the actual solving phase in Gaussian elimination.
-When the number of RHS we need to solve for is relatively small and the A is extremely large, it is more efficient to carry out LU Zerlegung and the additional steps to solve each system separately rather than to calculate the inverse through Gauss-Jordan elimination.
+When the number of RHS we need to solve for is relatively small and $bold(A)$ is extremely large, it is more efficient to carry out LU Zerlegung and the additional steps to solve each system separately rather than to calculate the inverse through Gauss-Jordan elimination.

 *Proof of $bold(A = L U)$:*\
 For steps $1,2,3,...,n$ of Gaussian elimination, the end result of the LHS is an upper matrix.